 - The Plum Card® from American Express

-Three Amex cards formerly considered charge cards – American Express® Gold Card, American Express® Green Card and The Platinum Card® from American Express – now come auto-enrolled with Pay Over Time, an Amex feature that allows you to pay eligible purchases of $100 or more over time.
+Six Amex cards formerly considered charge cards – American Express® Gold Card, American Express® Green Card, The Business Platinum Card® from American Express, Business Green Rewards Card from American Express and The Platinum Card® from American Express – now come auto-enrolled with Pay Over Time, an Amex feature that allows you to pay eligible purchases of $100 or more over time.

 This means cardholders can now choose to pay their statement balances in full or carry a balance with interest on eligible charges, up to their Pay Over Time limit.